oconnor663/bao/docs/spec.md

 chunks.
 However, that overlooks an important detail: The 4-ary tree's stack would need to store up to 3 subtree hashes per level, while the binary tree's stack only needs to store 1.
 The binary tree actually wins in this respect.

+### Use some kind of Rabin fingerprinting scheme.

+The idea of Rabin fingerprinting is that you use some window function over the input to determine chunk boundaries psuedorandomly.
+The advantage is that insertions in the middle of the file only affect block boundaries in their neighborhood.
+So perhaps insertions in an encoded file could avoid rehashing the entire file.

+A longer discussion of this idea is at [issue #8](https://github.com/oconnor663/bao/issues/8).
+The high points are:

+1. This is much more complicated than it sounds.
+Chunk boundaries aren't the only thing that matters.
+Shifting subtree boundaries would also be expensive, so a hierarchy of fingerprints would be needed.
+And a scheme that supported top-down parallelism would be more complicated still.
+2. Decoders are responsible for rejecting "non-standard" encodings of an input, to maintain the invariant that only the unique Bao hash of an input can successfully decode it.
+A fingerprinting scheme would make it dramatically more difficult to verify that an encoding was canonical, and Bao is very interested in minimizing the number of rules an implementer could possibly forget to check.
+3. As it says in the intro, Bao is intended "for files".
+Standard filesystems don't support efficient insertion in the middle of a file anyway.
+   Applications that need to do this sort of thing usually have to implement something like a B-tree on disk, at which point they probably aren't interested in the Bao hash of the file itself.

 ## Related Work